adamsvestka/Diamond-Hollow/HOWTOPLAY.md

 You MKA-POWVII Super Extremely Powerful<sup>TM</sup> Mining Gun<sub>2</sub> For Excavation of Diamonds&copy;, now repurposed for slime excavation, is your only companion on this journey of self-rediscovery.

 The gun automatically targets mice.
 If you have one at your disposal, you use it for aiming.
 If you want to take this a step further, you can execute the mythical move known as the Left Click of a Pointing Device to fire your mining gun.
+Legends say that some are so experienced, that they are able to use this move indefinitely.

 ![Shooting](Images/GIFs/shooting.gif)